stash/game-spot-pricing/readme.md

 **I've been hacked!**

 That sucks!
-Fortunately: the ECS task & VPC settings should protect you from major damage, and I've made a best effort to minimize the permissions required, but it's entirely possible I missed something. **You're responsible for reviewing the entire CloudFormation template for shenannigans; it's not my problem and you're doing this at your own risk.**
+Fortunately: the ECS task & VPC settings should protect you from major damage, and we've made a best effort to minimize the permissions required, but it's entirely possible we missed something. **You're responsible for reviewing the entire CloudFormation template for shenannigans; it's not my problem and you're doing this at your own risk.**

 Some ideas:
 * Before you shut down the server, see if any of your infosec / blue-team friends can take a snapshot of the EC2 instance and do forensics.